Super Tuesday: What You Need to Know About the Presidential Primary Race and Down-Ballot Races

 Super Tuesday: A Look into the US Presidential Primaries

 Super Tuesday is fast approaching, and with it comes a whirlwind of activity in the American political landscape.
 On this day, 16 states, along with the territory of American Samoa, will head to the polls to cast their primary votes.
 While the focus often veers towards the presidential race, it is essential to recognize the significance of the down-ballot races happening concurrently.
-Let’s dive into some key points about Super Tuesday.
+Let’s dive into some key points regarding Super Tuesday.

 What Makes Super Tuesday So Special?